National Fraud Initiative

 Data matching by the Comptroller and Auditor General is subject to a Code of Practice.
 This can also be found on the Northern Ireland Audit Office website.

 The use of data by the Comptroller and Auditor General in a data matching exercise is carried out with statutory authority.
 It does not require the consent of the individuals concerned under the Data Protection legislation or the General Data Protection Regulation (GDPR).

-All information collected and processed will be held in accordance with the Cabinet Office’s retention schedule.
+All information collected and processed will be held in accordance with the Cabinet Office’s retention schedule available on their website.

 If at any point you believe the information we process on you is incorrect you can request to see this information and even have it corrected or deleted.
 If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer who will investigate the matter:

 If you are not satisfied with our response, or believe we are not processing your personal data in accordance with the law, you can complain to the Information Commissioner’s Office (ICO)